eLearning

 Business to Training Goal ConnectionBusiness Goals -> IT Goals -> Project Goals -> Training Goals

 Part of the needs analysis is to learn how the IT project goal and business goal connect.
 Then, with that information, it’s easier to determine if training is the right solution to meet that business goal.
-So, by performing needs analysis you’ll likely know what the goal of the training will be since you will know the goal of the project.
+So, by performing a needs analysis, you’ll likely know the goal of the training since you will know the goal of the project.

 Evaluate Training Effectiveness